nie-ine/e-editiones/_site/README.md

 By default, the server returns HTML.

-### Deploy Website
+### Deploy

-ToDo...docker-compose...
+ToDo...

 ### Add New Ontologies

 To add a new ontology to the website, the following steps are necessary:

 1. Have the ontology ready as a turtle file.
 1. Name the ontology file in accordance with the ending of the IRI.
    - I.e. if the base IRI is http://www.e-editiones.ch/ontology/agent, the ontology file should be agent.ttl.
 1. Save the ontology file in the "ontology" folder.